 Line the tart cases with foil and baking beans, then bake them for 10 minutes.
 Remove the foil and beans and bake for a further 8 minutes, until lightly golden.
 Remove from the oven and reduce the oven temperature to 190°C/170°C fan/375°F/Gas 5.

 Place 1–2 tablespoons of the posto in the base of each pastry case.
 Set aside.

 Toss the courgette and aubergine ribbons in the olive oil.
 Place the carrot ribbons in a small bowl with a little water, cover with cling film and microwave for 1 minute to soften, then drain.

 Make 4 vegetable roses on the baking tray.
 Start with a circle of carrot, then wrap around a length of courgette, then aubergine.
 Continue wrapping the ribbons of vegetables around one another in this order, until you have a rose 10cm in diameter with a space in the centre.
 Secure each rose with a cocktail stick through the middle, if necessary.

-Bake the roses for 12 minutes, then place a cherry tomato in middle of each rose (remove the cocktail sticks, if used) and bake for a further 5 minutes, until the ribbons are just golden – don’t let them burn.
+Bake the roses for 12 minutes, then place a cherry tomato in the middle of each rose (remove the cocktail sticks, if used) and bake for a further 5 minutes, until the ribbons are just golden – don’t let them burn.

 Using a fish slice, lift the vegetable roses off the baking sheet and place one on top of each tart.
 Serve warm.